Are you stuck with finding new keywords for your SEO campaign?

 Before I show you how to do keyword research with this data, let's start with some basics.

 What Is SEO Keyword Research and Keyword Analysis?

-Keyword research is one of the most essential and core SEO activities.
+Keyword research is one of the most essential and core search engine optimization activities.
 Its goal is to identify topics, keywords, and search queries customers use to find relevant information.
+Essentially, you want to understand the way people search.
 Its purpose, on the other hand, is to determine what keywords to create content for to position the website to place the brand in front of its target audience.